ShaunJhingoor/ShaunJhingoor/README.md

 # 👋 Hi, I’m Shaun Jhingoor
 **I am a Full Stack engineer currently living in New York City.
-Recent graduate of App Academy, and currently looking to learn and implement my skills in a new job.**
+Graduate of App Academy, and currently looking to learn and implement my skills in a new job.**

   <div align="center">